Emergency Food Assistance

 1425 Bay Road, East Palo Alto, CA 94303

 5:00 PM – 6:00 PM

 A growing problem in our local community – children and students go home on Friday and do not receive adequate nutrition until they return to school on the following Monday.
 Now, during a tough economy, many students have been identified as suffering from this problem.

 EHP’s Pack the Bag program enables children to receive nutritional easy-to-prepare and/or ready-to-eat food during weekends.
 By purchasing food in bulk, we are able to serve more children effectively.

 How you Can Help – Sponsor a Hungry Child Now!

 Your monthly sponsorship of $10, or $120 a year, will help provide an identified, undernourished student with food on weekends.
 Your donation will alleviate symptoms of chronic hunger.
 100% of your sponsorship will go toward the purchase of food for hungry children and your donation is tax deductible.

-Loaves & Fishes Partners with EHP - Ecumenical Hunger Program to Provide Summer Meals.
+Loaves & Fishes Partners with EHP - Ecumenical Hunger Program to Provide prepared individual meals.
 Thank you to @2ndharvest for the introduction!

 For our Neighbors in Need, please click on the link for more information on how to receive resources.